Yannis-tech/Portfolio/README.md

-# Hi, I'm Yannis Pigorsch 👋
+# Hi, I'm Yannis 👋

 Since finishing my master of Geomatics I'm working as a GIS Specialist in the utility sector.